AdobeDocs/photoshop-api-docs-pre-release/README.md

   --header 'x-api-key: <YOUR_CLIENT_ID>'
   ```
   Congrats!
 You just made your first request to the Photoshop API.

-5. Automate your access token retrieval
-Go back to step 3 to obtain a fresh service token

 #### Additional Service Token and JWT Information